 Sense over appearance.

 Technology powers our notion of newness.
 Newness boosts the desire to be up-to-date.
-And the desire to be up-to-date can misguide important decisions.discards decisions based on a vague it’s so cool! or on everyone else is doing!
-Some paragraphs ahead and, on , we find the following statement:
+And the desire to be up-to-date can misguide decisions.
+Just Because You Can, Doesn't Mean You Should discards decisions based on a vague it's so cool! or on everyone else is doing!
+Some paragraphs ahead and, on Tulipomania, we find the following statement:

 Usability is secondary.

-Someone could say it’s sacrilege not to consider usability as the most important factor in a website.remember us that before to be usable, the website needs to be useful.
+Someone could think it sacrilege not to consider usability as the top concern of a website.
+Make it Useful remember to us that before being usable, websites must be useful.

 Usability is always secondary.
 It's never the most important thing about an experience.
 I will accept poor usability if I get what I need, if the total experience is great.
 I will reject perfect usability if I am not rewarded with a useful, engaging experience.